osate/contract-annex/org.osate.contract.help/markdown/ContractAnnex.md

   element type of the resulting list is based on the return type of the lambda.
 For example, if the type of the original list is `List<ComponentInstance>` and the lambda gets the name of each component, then the resulting list will have the type `List<String>`.
+* `flatMap`: `flatMap` is similar to `map` except that the lambda passed to `flatMap` must return a list. `flatMap` transforms all of the elements of the original list with the lambda that was passed to it.
+Returns a single list of all elements from the results of the transformations.
+The element type of the resulting list is based on the return type of the lambda.
+For example, if the type of the original list is `List<ComponentInstance>` and the lambda gets the features of each component, then the resulting list will have the type `List<FeatureInstance>`.
 * `mapPresent`: `mapPresent` works like `map` except that the lambda must return an optional.
 In addition to transforming values, `mapPresent` also filters those values by only including the ones that are present.
 The return type is a list in which the element type is a non-optional type based on the lambda's return type.
 For example, the